teggle-io/teggle-wasm2/packages/host/README.md

-# wasm2-std
+# wasm2-host

 NOTE: This is a fork of the secret-cosmwasm-std package in use by [Teggle](https://teggle.com).

-The standard library for building WASM2 smart contracts.
-Code in this package is compiled into the smart contract.
+This library is to be included on the host running WASM2 smart contracts.

 ## License

-This package is part of the cosmwasm repository, licensed under the Apache License 2.0 (see [NOTICE](https://github.com/CosmWasm/cosmwasm/blob/master/NOTICE) and [LICENSE](https://github.com/CosmWasm/cosmwasm/blob/master/LICENSE)).
+This package is part of the wasm2 repository, licensed under the Apache License 2.0 (see [NOTICE](https://github.com/CosmWasm/cosmwasm/blob/master/NOTICE) and [LICENSE](https://github.com/CosmWasm/cosmwasm/blob/master/LICENSE)).